-Minerva’s many accomplishments this year are a reflection of the hard work, endless assistance and support from our many volunteers from industry, government, academia and H&S professional associations who make up our Board of Directors and Working Groups.
+Our many successes are a reflection of the hard work, endless assistance and support from our numerous volunteers from industry, government, academia and H&S professional associations who make up our Board of Directors and Working Groups.
 I am also very grateful to our many sponsors whose continued support and financial assistance make our efforts at Minerva Canada to advance health and safety education possible.
 Without this support, Minerva would not exist as an organization.
 I am also looking forward next year to advance the recommendations made from the Saint Mary’s University study done for us to enhance health and safety education for our Business Schools.

 Chairman and President